Switch parameter to set values on dial

-To enter connect mode, select the block.
-Then, on the block tab, click Connect.
+To enter connect mode, in the canvas, select the dashboard block to connect.
+On the Simulink® Toolstrip, a tab named after the type of the selected block appears.
+On the block tab, click Connect.
 In connect mode, when you select one or more blocks, a list of parameters and variables available for connection appears.
 Select a variable or parameter from the list to connect to the selected dashboard block.

 When the value of the selected variable or block parameter is nonscalar, use the text box